scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 #### Value change notification

-The Scratch Extension may request that the SDM shall continuously notify the Scratch Extension of changes in the characteristic's value by sending a "startNotifications" **request**.
+The Scratch Extension may request that Scratch Link shall continuously notify the Scratch Extension of changes in the characteristic's value by sending a "startNotifications" **request**.
 This shall continue until the Scratch Extension makes a "stopNotifications" request:
 ```json5